Law and German

 Law and German at Trinity

 The Law and German degree programme offer a unique opportunity to study core and specialised legal modules but also the language, culture and political systems of Germany.
 Students must undertake an Erasmus year in Germany, exposing them to the law of that legal system.
-The class sizes are small, fostering a close collegial relationship with peers and members of the both schools.
+The class sizes are small, fostering a close collegial relationship with peers and members of both schools.

 Pathways